-3.17.1 Statutory Health and Safety Committees
+3.16.1 Statutory Health and Safety Committees

 - 1. The Main contractor shall establish statutory health and safety committee in terms of Section 19 of the OHS Act.
 Similarly, appointed contractors shall establish their own statutory health and safety committee. - 2.
-All appointed contractors shall be members of the Main contractor's safety committee. - 3.
 The Committee shall meet to discuss OHS issues concerning the current work being performed, training, upcoming work and OHS requirements, incidents and lessons learned specific OHS problems, safety performance, action plans and other relevant OHS issues.
-Listed below is a preferred agenda. - 4.
-OHS representatives for a workplace shall be members of the relevant workplace safety committees (Refer to Section 19 (2) (a) of the OHS Act). - 5.
+Listed below is a preferred agenda. - 3.
+OHS representatives for a workplace shall be members of the relevant workplace safety committees (Refer to Section 19 (2) (a) of the OHS Act). - 4.
 The number of persons nominated by employer must not be more than the Health and Safety Representatives on that specific statutory health and safety committee.
-(Refer to Section 19(2)(c) of the OHS Act) - 6.
-A statutory health and safety committee meeting shall be held at least 3 monthly (where medium to high-risk work is involved, more frequent if required), and all appointed members of the committee shall attend the meeting. - 7.
-Statutory health and safety committees may make recommendations to the Main contractor and the project manager and the Inspector at DEL. - 8.
-All health and safety committees shall discuss all projects related OHS Act Section 24 and 25 incidents and other notified serious incidents. - 9.
-Health and safety committees shall follow up on incident investigation recommendations and shall keep record of all recommendations made by the committee. - 10.
-Statutory health and safety committees may make recommendations for the revision of current standards, procedures, and practices. - 11.
-The Main contractor and appointed contractors shall ensure that statutory and non-statutory health and safety committees carry out their duties. - 12.
+(Refer to Section 19(2)(c) of the OHS Act) - 5.
+A statutory health and safety committee meeting shall be held at least 3 monthly (where medium to high risk work is involved, more frequent if required), and all appointed members of the committee shall attend the meeting. - 6.
+Statutory health and safety committees may make recommendations to the Main contractor and the project manager and the Inspector at DEL. - 7.
+All health and safety committees shall discuss all projects related OHS Act Section 24 and 25 incidents and other notified serious incidents. - 8.
+Health and safety committees shall follow up on incident investigation recommendations and shall keep record of all recommendations made by the committee. - 9.
+Statutory health and safety committees may make recommendations for the revision of current standards, procedures and practices. - 10.
+The Main contractors shall ensure that statutory and non-statutory health and safety committees carry out their duties. - 11.
 The chairperson of the health and safety committees shall be selected and appointed by the contractor.
 The appointed chairperson must be competent to chair meetings and be able to make informed decisions.